zkshan2002/RTO/README.md

 ## Hyperparameter Tuning
 Reinforcement learning algorithms may be sensitive to hyperparameter tuning.
 Based on OpenRLHF's well-tuned hyperparameters for PPO, the only additional parameter to tune is $\beta_1$ (`dpo_reward_scale` in code), the scale of DPO token rewards.
 Since the main contribution of DPO rewards is reward shaping rather than absolute gains, $\beta_1$ can be safely set to a small value.
-We recommand using $0.05$ as starting point, but the guideline is not to let DPO token rewards dominate.
+We recommend using $0.05$ as starting point, but the guideline is not to let DPO token rewards dominate.